 We hear more and more that our society is the most polarized it’s ever been.
 And everything we see and hear can be so confusing.

-For the first time we’ve now made it super easy to do just that – dissolve away the confusion.
+For the first time we’ve now made it extra easy to do just that – dissolve away the confusion.

 Don’t let the disarming pictures above give you the wrong impression.
-This innovative approach is designed for absolutely everyone, anywhere, and addresses just about every situation we encounter.
+This innovative approach is designed for absolutely everyone, of any age, in any country, and addresses just about every situation we encounter.

 Here’s how it works…